 Best car insurances

-You will need a car insurance when you have decided to relocate to Belgium and want to take your car with you.
-By law, you will need to insurance yourself against physical damges or injuries resulting from traffic accidents.
+You will need car insurance when you have decided to relocate to Belgium and want to take your car with you.
+By law, you will need to insurance yourself against physical damages or injuries resulting from traffic accidents.
 It is therefore important to be informed about the rules and regulation regarding car insurances in Belgium.
+If you are planning to visit Belgium with or without your car, you will also need travel insurance.
+This insurance will cover trip cancellations, medical expenses or other losses that can occur while traveling.

 Belgium; a love story